xpack/logger-ts/README.md

 This project provides a TypeScript Node.js CommonJS/ES6 module with a re-entrant console logger suitable for REPL/server/multi-instance use cases.

+Note: Compatibility with CommonJS is required until VS Code extensions will be updated to import ES6 modules.

 The open source project is hosted on GitHub as [xpack/logger-ts](https://github.com/xpack/logger-ts/).